-One theological application of this suggestion has to do with revelation and the theology of reception.
+Another application has to do with revelation and the theology of reception.
 God's revelation is a matter of meaning, God's entering into the world of human meaning.
 But this means God's entry into human reality as constituted by meaning.
 Meaning is, it is real.
 Acts of meaning as cognitive are instances of reality intending reality.
 As constitutive, meaning 'constitutes part of the reality of the one that means': one's horizon, one's assimilative powers, one's knowledge, one's values, one's character.
 As communicative, meaning 'induces in the hearer some share in the cognitive, constitutive, or effective meaning of the speaker.'
 And as effective, meaning 'persuades or commands others or it directs [our] control over nature.'
 These ontological aspects pertain to meaning at any stage of cultural development, in any of the differentiations of consciousness, and in the presence and absence of conversion.
-And they pertain to meaning no matter what its carrier might be: intersubjectivity, art, symbol, personal conduct, everyday or literary or technical language.
+And they pertain to meaning no matter what its carrier might be: intersubjectivity, art, symbol, personal conduct, everyday or literary or technical language..

 Moreover, the relative dominance of the dialectics of community and culture visà-vis the dialectic of the subject means that the horizon of the subject in the world, and the world correlative to that horizon are, prior to critical reflection on the part of the subject, largely a function of what Heidegger calls temporal and historical facticity, 'being thrown' into existence in the world at this particular time and with these particular people, with their own horizons similarly determined and limited for them by historical dialectics over which at the outset they have no control.
 These dialectics are what give rise to the situations that stimulate our neural demands for psychic representation and conscious integration and that mold the orientation of the intelligence and imagination that spontaneously exercise a censorship with respect to what is going to be allowed into consciousness.
 Thus the very reception of data invested with meaning is itself constitutive of the subject's horizon.
 It is precisely at this level of primordial receptivity that God's entrance into the world of human reality and meaning takes place.
 A theology of revelation, of God's entry into the world of human meaning, must ponder especially the level of elemental meaning, of the already given intelligibility of received data.
 God's entry into the world of human meaning is God's effecting transformations in that already given intelligibility of the world that is correlative to our horizons, and doing so through the cognitive, constitutive, communicative, and effective functions of God's own meaning, God's own original meaningfulness, and ultimately God's incarnate meaning, incarnate Logos, incarnate Word, the Son of the eternal Father, crucified, dead, and risen from the dead.
-The reception of God's meaning changes the world of human meaning by transforming the horizon within which we receive and process, by intentional operations, everything else.